I’m just a love machine (R-Rated)

 But do we really know?

 Here are some reasons for skepticism.
-Dr. Lemont Dobson, a historian and archaeologist at Drury University, points out that determining the sex of a skeleton by looking at the pelvis is 90 percent accurate but not perfect so further examination could show that the body is, indeed, female and that, “There is always the possibility that the individual had some form of shamanistic role in their society.
+Doctor Lemont Dobson, a historian and archaeologist at Drury University, points out that determining the sex of a skeleton by looking at the pelvis is 90 percent accurate but not perfect so further examination could show that the body is, indeed, female and that, “There is always the possibility that the individual had some form of shamanistic role in their society.
 If so, the female position would be appropriate.”
-Even if Dobson is correct, it would explain only the body position but not absence of items that one would expect to find in a woman’s grave or a man’s for that matter.
+Even if Dobson is correct, it would explain only the body position but not the absence of items that one would expect to find in a woman’s grave or a man’s for that matter.

 In her Prague Radio interview, Věšínová provided some alternative possibilities, “Well if it was a man buried in the position of a woman there could be many reasons actually, and most of them we are not able to reconstruct today.
 But from ethnological and other archaeological data we can consider three main interpretations: either that it was a person of ‘third gender’, meaning any sexual orientation different than the norm.
 Or other possibilities are that, in a village of 40 to 50 people maximum, they could do this to someone who was different in some way – any way – maybe mentally retarded or psychologically ill, of another sexual orientation or gender identity, or who was for example left-handed, or did things differently.”